flaturtha/64-testaments/madness-of-krill/madness_v2.md

 “Definitely a talisman,” I said out loud, my voice too loud in the empty bedroom.

 From below, Mother called to me.
+I glanced at my bedside clock.
+She was right; I was going to be late for work ... again.
+I would have to try and visit the Mobedan Mobed after my night shift instead of on the way.

 I stuffed my legs into my pants, slipped into my shirt, snugged up the tie and shrugged on my coat.

 # CHAPTER 4
 ## AN OVERWHELMING DARKNESS